• Budapest, Hungary

 ▲ Hungarian National Gallery Top works by Hungarian artists, housed in the Royal Palace.

-▲ Hospital in the Rock Fascinating underground network of hospital and bomb-shelter corridors from World War II and the Cold War.
+▲ Hospital in the Rock and Nuclear Bunker Fascinating underground network of hospital and bomb-shelter corridors from World War II and the Cold War.

-▲ Buda Castle Park (Várkert Bázar) and Grand Staircase Lovely Neo-Renaissance people zone from the Danube riverbank to the Royal Palace.
+Castle Park (Várkert Bázar) Lovely Neo-Renaissance people zone between the Danube riverbank and the Royal Palace.

 In Óbuda